Lbalkenhol/candl/docs/transformations/transformations_overview.rst

 See the :ref:`full documentation<transformations_api>` for details.

-Adding a Transformation to the Data model
+Adding a Transformation to the Data Model
 -------------------------------------------------

 In order for a transformation to be applied to the model spectra, it needs to be listed in the data set info ``.yaml`` file.